- CLASS: Mammalia (Mammals)

 There are currently six subspecies of tigers, each living in different habitats: flooded mangrove forests, arid forests, tropical forests, and taiga.
 The different subspecies are found in small areas of Asia, India, and Russia.
 The largest subspecies lives in snowy areas of Russia.
 The smallest and darkest subspecies is found farther south, in the jungles of Indonesia.
 Female tigers are always smaller than males.

 Bengal or Indian tiger Panthera tigris tigris: This is the most common subspecies of tiger and is almost as large as the Siberian tiger.
-Fewer than 2,500 Bengal tigers remain in their native habitat of India, Nepal, and Pakistan.
+About 3,400 Bengal tigers remain in their native habitat of India, Nepal, and Pakistan.

 Indochinese tiger Panthera tigris corbetti: These tigers are about 20 percent smaller and are darker than Bengal tigers.
-Less than 2,500 Indochinese tigers are believed left in the wild of Southeast Asia.
+About 250 Indochinese tigers are believed left in the wild of Southeast Asia.

 Malayan tiger Panthera tigris jacksoni: This is the subspecies you’ll see at the San Diego Zoo.
-In the wild, only about 250 to 340 Malayan tigers remain, found on the Malay Peninsula.
+In the wild, fewer than 200 Malayan tigers remain, found on the Malay Peninsula.
 Of those, only 80 to 120 are breeding adults.

 South China tiger Panthera tigris amoyensis: These tigers are slightly smaller than the Indochinese subspecies.
 In the 1950s, the Chinese government ordered that these tigers be destroyed because they were viewed as pests.
 Today, it is believed that the South China tiger is most likely extinct in the wild.